jacklxc/StandAloneSpellingCorrection/README.md

 To train the model, run `python -u model.py configs/standard_config.json`.
 Add `--test` for inference only.
 You can also run `tune_model.py` to evoke multiple jobs in SLURM system to train models with different configuations.

 ## LM Spelling Correction
 This is the model introduced in the paper.
-Essentially its the modification of [ERNIE 2.0 implementation](https://github.com/PaddlePaddle/ERNIE/tree/develop/ernie).
+Essentially it's a modification of [ERNIE 2.0 implementation](https://github.com/PaddlePaddle/ERNIE/tree/develop/ernie).
 Run `tune_xxx.py` to evoke multiple jobs in SLURM system and run corresponding `test_xxx.sh` for inference.
 The usage is the same as ERNIE 2.0.

 ## Baseline 1: ScRNN
 ScRNN is the model proposed by [Sakaguchi et al. (2017)](https://github.com/keisks/robsut-wrod-reocginiton).
 This is the re-implementation using PaddlePaddle 1.6 DyGraph.
 Run `tune_robust_model.py` to evoke multiple jobs in SLURM system to tune learning rate and the hidden size of LSTM.
 You can run `python robust_model.py --test` to make inference once you have the model weights.